"*Know* that flesh cannot mark steel. *Know* that steel may mark flesh. In *knowing* this, Zerthimon became free."

 - In Leviathan by Scott Westerfield, the alternate World War One is like this, fought between the Clankers, who use Walking Tanks, and the Darwinists, who combine and alter DNA to create living airships and such.

-- The Dune prequels are classic Machine vs Human.
+- The Legends of Dune prequels are classic Machine vs Human.
 The 1st trilogy doesn't have a Machine 'race' but is also Flesh vs Steel.
 On Arrakis, flesh, standard unarmored humans, is the most durable.
 War machines and even basic technology doesn't handle the sand, electrical activity and local wildlife very well.

 - The prequels also emphasize this aspect by having many humans engage in hand-to-hand combat with machines.
 Why?
 It's never made clear, as the machines don't have Holtzman field technology.
 The only possible explanation seems to be fanaticism.